 This is the basic formula for EMI calculation that is used almost universally.
 However, there can be few banks or lenders, who will also ask for processing fees.
 The processing fee is different for each bank, so it may range from 1-3% depending, and in some cases, it is fixed while in others it is negotiable.
 Additionally, some banks may include it in the EMI, but most banks and NBFCs charge it upfront at the time of loan approval and disbursal.

-All is OK, But Still Not Sure How the EMI Calculator Works?
+How the EMI Calculator Works?

 An EMI formula is a bit complicated especially for those who are not from a finance background.
 It can be confusing to calculate the exact EMI manually as there are multiple calculations and chances of mistakes are high.
 But, you can relax if calculations scare you.
 Use an EMI calculator which does the work quickly and correctly.